Summary

 What will be most noticeable for many people is how much larger the new Countryman is compared to the previous model.
 In fact, it’s longer than a Nissan Qashqai.

-British motoring outlets have been largely impressed with the new Countryman so far – the What Car? team says that the Mini “injects some welcome fun into family SUV life”, while Dean Gibson of Auto Express concludes that the Countryman “is a more practical and family-friendly car than ever before.”
+British motoring outlets have been largely impressed with the new Countryman so far, with some reviewers suggesting that the largest Mini brings some fun into the family SUV sector, while Dean Gibson of Auto Express concludes that the Countryman “is a more practical and family-friendly car than ever before.”

 - Mini Countryman Electric (2024 onwards) – Expert Rating